By DebbieH 26 May 2020 9 min read

 Interests & Hobbies

-A section on your CV which includes a diverse range of interests can help you seem interesting and personable.
+A section on your CV that includes a diverse range of interests can help you seem interesting and personable.
 Highlight interests that have helped you develop the skills that the employer is looking for.

 References